- Co-founder of the Institute for Policy Studies

 In 1963 Barnet and his friend Marcus Raskin co-founded the Institute for Policy Studies (IPS).
 According to the Capital Research Center, their purpose in doing so was “to wage political war” against “the American system of government,” which they found “unsatisfactory.”

 Later in the decade, Barnet, along with IPS board-of-trustees chairman Philip Stern, helped bankroll the Dispatch News Service, an anti-war propaganda publication.

-In his 1969 book The Economy of Death, Barnet, who often referred to the United States as “imperialist,” wrote that Mao’s China had brought about the “end of massive starvation,” and that the Soviet Union had enjoyed numerous “spectacular successes” of its own.
-By contrast, Barnet continued, “revolution is the only answer to [ensure] the physical survival” of societies in “the ‘Free World’,” a place “where thousands starve.”
+In 1969 Barnet, who often referred to the United States as an “imperialist” nation, wrote of the “spectacular successes” of various Communist states — e.g., “the rapid modernization of Russia and her transformation into the world’s second power”; the success of Mao’s China in bringing about the “end of massive starvation”; and Cuba’s purportedly remarkable “progress in literacy” under Fidel Castro.
+By contrast, said Barnet, “revolution is the only answer to [ensure] the physical survival” of societies in “the ‘Free World’,” a place “where thousands starve.”